etijskens/et-micc/tutorials/TUTORIAL-1.rst

       - Installing et-stopwatch (0.3.0)
     (.venv) >

-.. note:: A development dependency is a package that is not needed for using the package
-    at hand, bit only needed for developing it.
+A development dependency is a package that is not needed for using the package at hand, bit only needed during development.

 Using the :py:class:`Stopwatch` class to time pieces of code is simple: